brunseba/ai-dev-local/docs/mcp/github.md

 - **Pull Requests**: Open, list, and manage pull requests across repositories.
 - **Code Security**: Integrate with GitHub's code scanning and security features.

+## HTTP Wrapper

+To enable HTTP transport compatibility, the GitHub MCP server uses a Node.js based HTTP wrapper that bridges HTTP requests to the server's stdio communication model.
+This allows seamless integration with other MCP servers and clients using standard web technologies.

+### Key Advantages:
+- **HTTP Compatibility**: Provides a RESTful API, making it easier to integrate with web-based applications and services.
+- **Toolset Expansion**: Access to 70+ GitHub tools and resources via HTTP endpoints.

+### Wrapper Details:
+- Built using Express.js for lightweight and performant communication.
+- Provides endpoints for core GitHub operations, including repository, issue, and pull request management.
+- Supports dynamic tool execution and real-time response streaming.
+- Includes comprehensive logging and error handling.

 ## Configuration

 Ensure you have configured the following environment variables: